vacp2p/rfc-index/vac/1/coss.md

 as described in [RFC7282](https://www.rfc-editor.org/rfc/rfc7282.html), the specification MAY begin the process to upgrade it's status.

-For example, the Vac RFC service MAY assistant a sub-domain in creating a new specification.
-When the specification reaches some level of maturity, the specification SHOULD enter the VAC RFC process.
-Similar to the the IETF working group adoption described in [RFC6174](https://www.rfc-editor.org/rfc/rfc6174.html), the Vac RFC process SHOULD facilitate all updates to the specification.

 A specification has five possible states that reflect its maturity and contractual weight:

 ![Lifecycle diagram](./images/lifecycle.png)